microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 1. Open a web browser and navigate to <https://www.visualstudio.com>.

 2. In the upper-right hand corner, you might be automatically logged in with your Microsoft Account.
-If not, please log in.
+If not, please login.

 3. Once logged in, click the logged in user in the upper-right hand corner and\